sleepydragoon/ENC4265/manual.md

 - Noise: Add grain to your image for a vintage look.
 - Sharpen: Enhance details for a crisp image.
 - Bloom: Add a glow to your work.
-- Glitch: Add various glitch effects
+- Glitch: Add various glitch effects.
-- Halftone: Creates a halftone print-like look
+- Halftone: Creates a halftone print-like look.
 - Chromatic Aberration: Creates color halos on the edges of the image to mimic a camera lens.

 # Selection & Actions